By Roy Burner - Minister of the Gospel

 Jesus, in addressing the religious of His day said: Well did Isaiah prophesy of you, saying, this people draws near to me with their mouth, and honors me with their lips; but there heart is far from me.
 But in vain do worship me (Matthew 14:8-9).
 He recognized a mere show of religion rather than a deep-rooted and life-changing commitment.

-In the Book of Revelation a lukewarm church was addressed which was neither cold nor hot; which the Lord said He would spew out of His mouth (or reject), unless they repented (Revelation 3:15-19).
-It was a church who said: I am rich, and increased with goods, and have need of nothing.
+In the Book of Revelation a lukewarm church was addressed; which was neither cold nor hot, which the Lord said He would spew out of His mouth (or reject), unless they repented (Revelation 3:15-19).
+A church in which it was stated: I am rich, and increased with goods, and have need of nothing.
 Yet, it was likened to lukewarm water, as being virtually worthless.

 It had allowed a state of contentment to settle in; seeing no need to further its spiritual growth.
 In our modern day setting we are seeing a similar path of contentment; with no desire to witness a fresh outpouring of God's Spirit.

 A mighty revival spirit was noted on the Day of Pentecost.
 After hearing the anointed Word of God; many cried out: What shall we do?
 Then the first step towards the saving of the soul was spoken: Repent (Acts 2:38)!
 Repent is to change one's mind and attitude which leads to the spiritual; rather than carnal (or fleshly) side of man and brings salvation to the soul.